 Parabens are preservatives that prevent the growth of bacteria in cosmetic products.
 But, they also have estrogen-mimicking properties that are associated with increased risk of breast cancer.
 These chemicals are absorbed through the skin and have been identified in biopsy samples from breast tumors.

 Phthalates help ingredients stick to your skin.
 Several studies, like this one, have shown that phthalates could impact fetal development in pregnant women.
 Sometimes they're disguised with acronyms, such as DBP, DEHP, DMP, DEP.
 There's never a more important time to be mindful of what you put on and in your body then when you're pregnant, so be sure to stay away from this one.

 Triclosan is a widely used antimicrobial chemical.
 Some studies have linked it to unusual hormone activity.
 One study suggests it could be messing with our microbiomes and day-to-day operations of our genes.
 Thanks, but no thanks.

 I've talked about the FDA fragrance loophole before, but the term "fragrance" was created for companies to protect their secret formulas.
 Meaning, they can contain anything and the manufacturer is not required to disclose it.
 According to the EWG Skin Deep Database, fragrance mixes have been associated with allergies, dermatitis, respiratory distress and potential effects on the reproductive system.
-As a reminder, Curie deodorant is scented only with essential oils.
+We adhere to a strict set of standards for all our fragrances, described here.